imagarg01/LearningStuff/docs/java/VirtualThread.md

 ## Strengths of virtual thread

-- Virtualthread can run any code that a platform thread can run.
-It support thread-local variables and thread interruption just like platform thread.
+- Virtual thread can run any code that a platform thread can run.
+It supports thread-local variables and thread interruption just like platform thread.

 ## Pitfalls of virtual thread